apurv1205/HatefulTweets/README.md

 ## Instructions to run

-Before running the model, make sure you have setup the input dataset in a folder named `tweet_data`.
 To run a model for training, use the following instructions mentioned below.
 Use appropriate parameter settings to test the variations of the models.